ajmal08102004/Healthcare/FRONTEND_API_INTEGRATION.md

 ## 🎉 Success!

 The Healthcare application now has a **fully functional** frontend-backend integration with:
-- ✅ Real authentication
+- ✅ Real authentication and user management
-- ✅ Live data from API
+- ✅ Live appointment management system
+- ✅ Comprehensive exercise library and plans
+- ✅ User management for admin and physiotherapists
+- ✅ Real-time search and filtering
-- ✅ CRUD operations
+- ✅ Complete CRUD operations
-- ✅ Error handling
+- ✅ Error handling and loading states
-- ✅ Loading states
-- ✅ Role-based access
+- ✅ Role-based access control

-The system is ready for further development and can be extended with additional features as needed!
+The system provides a solid foundation for a complete healthcare management platform with core features fully integrated!